-- 36. (1) No person is allowed to throw any litter on any land or water surface, street, road or site in or any place except in a container provided for that purpose or at a place specifically designed for that purpose. - (2) All operators of a public passenger conveyance that enters Public Terminuses shall put in place sufficient bins within the Vehicle for use by the passengers.
+- 36.(1) No person is allowed to throw any litter on any land or water surface, street, road or site in or any place except in a container provided for that purpose or at a place specifically designed for that purpose. - (2) Any person who fails to comply with subsection (1) shall be liable to a penalty provided through order by council.

-(3) An operator of a public passenger conveyance who fails to provide sufficient bins within the vehicle for use by the passengers shall be guilty of an offence and liable to a fine prescribed by the council.
+- (3) All operators of a public passenger conveyance that enters public terminuses shall put in place sufficient bins within the vehicle for use by the passengers. - (4) An operator of a public passenger conveyance who fails to provide sufficient bins within the vehicle for use by the passengers shall be guilty of an offence and liable to a fine prescribed by the council.